-Tuchel 'not impressed' by Dean admitting error
+Chelsea in talks to extend Tuchel's contract

 - Chelsea news and analysis all in one place

+Harry Kane equalised for Spurs seconds later and VAR official Dean released a statement this week suggesting he should have told referee Anthony Taylor to check the pitchside monitor.

+But Tuchel said it was "a mistake that big and obvious the whole world sees it".
-Tuchel and Spurs boss Antonio Conte were both sent off at full-time following an angry confrontation on the touchline and have both since been charged by the FA.

-But Tuchel said he and his counterpart were able to laugh it off and there were no hard feelings after the match.
+Tuchel and Conte were both sent off at full-time but the German said he and his counterpart were able to laugh it off and that there were no hard feelings after the match.

-"Of course we laugh, it's very important to laugh and laugh at ourselves," he said.
+"Of course we laugh, it's very important to laugh, and laugh at ourselves," he said.

 "I was laughing in the dressing room; it was the heat of the match and we didn't insult each other.